-** THIS TOUR IN FIRST AND PREMIER CLASS IS NOW FULLY BOOKED AS OF 6-2-2019**
+** THIS TOUR IS FULLY BOOKED**

 Join us on this scenic rail tour by steam train through the beautiful Cotswold Hills.

-We pass through Kingham and Moreton-in-Marsh, then through Campden Tunnel, and speed down Honeybourne Bank to Evesham.
 We arrive at Worcester Shrub Hill where there will be more than three hours to explore this fine city.
 The River Severn runs through the city and is overlooked by the 12th century Worcester Cathedral.
 The site of the final battle of the Civil War between Oliver Cromwell and King Charles II was here.
 It is also the home of Royal Worcester Porcelain, and the birthplace of the composer Sir Edward Elgar is nearby at Lower Broadheath.

 Premier Dining includes a full English breakfast and a four course dinner silver served at your seat.